Prior to entering the BFA Stage Management program, students must complete the Design & Production Core curriculum.

 In the first two years, study includes basic work in design, production, and performance.
 Curricular choices include courses in the principles of design and crafts for the stage, as well as in voice and speech, movement, acting, theatre history and literature, and in stage management.

 During the third and fourth years, students may elect courses in directing and general arts management as well as advanced courses in design, production, and performance skills.
-Each student’s program of study is devised to reflect and enrich his or her own particular talents and interests.
+Each student’s program of study is devised to reflect and enrich their own particular talents and interests.

-Students who participate within the Stage Management program work with a professional faculty whose work is seen throughout the world.
-The faculty brings with them their professional experiences as designers in regional theater and Broadway as well as work that is produced internationally.
+- Work with a professional faculty whose work is seen throughout the world.
+The faculty members brings with them their professional experiences as designers in regional theater and Broadway as well as work that is produced internationally.

-There are also many opportunities for hands-on study in our more than 40 productions that the School of Theatre produces annually.
-We also offer professional opportunities through our Professional Theatre Initiative (PTI), which allows our students access to top theatres throughout the country for internship, summer stock, or production opportunities.
-Participating theatres include: Williamstown Theatre Festival, Oregon Shakespeare Company, and the Hangar Theatre, just to name a few.
-We also have two professional theatres in Boston that are PTI affiliates—the Huntington Theatre Company (2013 Outstanding Regional Theatre Recipient), which is in residence at Boston University, and New Repertory Theatre in Watertown, Massachusetts.
+- Professional opportunities through our Professional Theatre Initiative (PTI), which allows our students access to top theatres throughout the country for internship, summer stock, or production opportunities.
+We also have two professional theatres in Boston that are PTI affiliates—the Huntington Theatre Company (2013 Outstanding Regional Theatre Recipient) and New Repertory Theatre in Watertown, Massachusetts.
 Students can expect to work in professional or academic standing with both theatres during their tenure.